ksu-cis300-master/Homework-6-S24-Instructions/index.md

 ![Augmenting paths](augmenting1.jpg)

-Because the edges in a bipartite graph each connect a node from one set to a node in the other set, any path will alternate between worker nodes and task nodes.
+Because the edges in a bipartite graph each connect a worker node to a task node, any path will alternate between worker nodes and task nodes.
 Thus, every second edge in an augmenting path will come from the matching, but no other edge will.
 As a result, each node except the first and last in an augmenting path will be connected to one edge from the matching and one edge from the augmenting path, but not in the matching.
 Finally, because the path begins with a worker node and ends with a task node, the path will always contain one more edge that is not from the matching than edges that are from the matching.
 We can therefore obtain a larger matching by removing the edges that are in both the augmenting path and the matching, and adding the other edges from the augmenting path:

 ![Extending a matching](matching2.jpg)